Thream/socketio-jwt/README.md

 });
 ```

-## One roundtrip
+### One roundtrip

-The previous approach uses a second roundtrip to send the jwt, there is a way you can authenticate on the handshake by sending the JWT as a query string, the caveat is that intermediary HTTP servers can log the url.
+The previous approach uses a second roundtrip to send the jwt.
+There is a way you can authenticate on the handshake by sending the JWT as a query string, the caveat is that intermediary HTTP servers can log the url.

 ```javascript
 var io            = require("socket.io")(server);